pjtunstall/spotify-scraper/README.md

 Add more tests, including some basic reality checks, especially before making any modifications: unit tests.
 This could mean splitting up some functions so that individual actions can be isolated for testing.

-Fix the integration test that should diff the resulting file against against reference data; at the moment it's disabled because it seems not to be waiting for the operation to finish, but instead tries to test after each country is scraped.

 ### Error handling

 Switch to TypeScript to spot bugs sooner.